 - She also mentions one day when the horse she was on had an audibly bad case of gas, and a shot involving a dog that was fascinated by the camera and kept staring directly into the lens.
 The people who were offscreen in each shot had to all wave dog treats at it to distract it.

-- Honey, I Shrunk the Kids, in the TV series, is at least knowledgable about it, as they have Quark do VERY little in the show.
+- Honey, I Shrunk the Kids, is at least knowledgeable about it, as they have Quark do VERY little in the show.
 Though, at least one episode includes quite a lot of reaction shots from him...